-How I Avoid Problems Like Colostomy Bag Blowouts and Leaks
+How I Avoid Colostomy Bag Leaks and Blowouts

 Some colostomy problems and incidences are unavoidable.
 Two examples of bag problems are colostomy bag blowouts and leaks.
 They were issues I encountered now and then, but not that often.
 The term ‘blowout’ may sound like a disaster, but that’s not the case, while the term 'leaks' is pretty obvious.